davde-ms/ESU-activation-with-ARC/README.md

     | extend cores = properties.detectedProperties.coreCount, model = tostring(properties.detectedProperties.model), manufacturer = tostring(properties.detectedProperties.manufacturer)
     | project name,operatingSystem,model,manufacturer,cores,isVirtual,Cloud,ESUStatus,agentVersion

+> **Note:** The mentioned query will display all Azure ARC onboarded Windows 2012/R2 servers that haven't been assigned an ESU license.
+You have the option to adjust the query to retrieve all Windows 2012/R2 servers and subsequently filter the results in Excel, keeping only the servers you wish to assign ESU licenses to.
+While some of the columns returned might not be utilized by the script, they can be helpful for Excel-based result filtering.
+Ensure you retain the essential columns (as specified in the manual creation process mentioned earlier) to ensure smooth operations.

+Always ensure a thorough review of the CSV file's contents before utilization.
+Note that in rare cases, the Cores might return a NULL value instead of the actual number of cores.
+If this occurs, manual intervention is necessary, requiring you to edit the CSV file and replace the NULL value with the specific number of cores pertaining to the server.

 Here is the command line you should use to run it: